bradymholt/geekytidbits.com/README.md

 This blog is powered by [Jekyll](http://jekyllrb.com/), the blog-aware, static site generator built in Ruby.
+It uses the [kramdown markdown engine](http://kramdown.gettalong.org/quickref.html).

 # Provisioning